cghuisunshine/cghuisunshine.github.io/README.md

       1. Forget previous chat automatically

-         Use temporary key and every time you open the link  [ECDH-AES Crypto](https://cghuisunshine.github.io/ecdh.html), a new temporary key pair would generate and
+         Use temporary key and every time you open the link  https://cghuisunshine.github.io/ecdh.html, a new temporary key pair would generate and

        replace the old temporary one, which means you would forget what you have said before.